-Especially our B2C companies, branding is key.
+Especially for our B2C companies, branding is key.
 Atlantic Food Labs has established pre-negotiated frame agreements with some of the most experienced agencies in the industry.

 Team wins over idea.
 We therefore actively assist in the placement from experienced C-level positions to hungry interns into our portfolio companies.

 Part of the family of Atlantic Labs, we look back on the experience of raising capital for over 100 companies from some of the most prominent venture capital investors around the world.
 In addition to that, we have successfully positioned Atlantic Food Labs as one of the go-to stations when it comes to food innovation for large corporations and family offices.